SathyaBhat/sathyasays.com/content/posts/2008-11-01-how-to-display-a-list-of-all-partitions-device-info-and-filesystem-type-in-linux.md

 tags:
   - commands
   - linux
-  - tutorials

 ---
 In my previous posts I'd written on <a href="https://sathyasays.com/2008/11/01/how-to-mount-fat32ntfs-partitions-with-read-and-write-support-in-linux-using-command-line/" target="_blank">how to mount your partitions using the mount</a> command.
 In the post I'd mentioned that you'd have to mention the partition that you want to mount by specifying /dev/device_name as part of the command.
 The question that would come to your mind is, How do I know which of my partition is on what device?
-So let me show how to find out which partition is on what device! <!--more--> Like quite a lot of my posts, this involves the Command prompt - my preferred way of doing.
+So let me show how to find out which partition is on what device!
+Like quite a lot of my posts, this involves the Command prompt - my preferred way of doing.
 Open the Terminal.
 Switch to root user by typing

 `su root`.
 For those distros whose root accounts are disabled(Like Ubuntu) just prefix sudo.
 Type `fdisk -l` This is what you'll get